 Those are two colons in Piazza San Marco which depict two city patrons.
 Those two patrons are symbolized by the winged lion.
 The legend tells there were three colons to be brought to Venice with three ships.
 However, one ship sank in the lagoon.
 Next to S. Teodoro colon there is an Al Todaro ice cream shop, famous for its homemade ice cream.

-The Venetian lagoon is a bay in the Adriatic sea where Venice is situated.
+Another Venetian experience by boat is the Venetian lagoon which is a bay in the Adriatic sea where Venice is situated.
 Take a tour to explore small islands in the lagoon nearby.
 It would be a perfect option to take a rest from a noisy city center.
 Buy lace works on the Burano or visit the oldest church in Torcello.
 Burano is an island for fishermen and a good opportunity to have dinner with fresh fish.
 Another island, Murano, is well-known for its glasswork.